pascalandy/gladiators-mastermind/README.md

 The **Interviewer/Pairing match** will ask these questions.

+The **Interviewer/Pairing match** will ask these questions.

-1) **What Are You Working On**?<br>
-- Nice and broad, and each member can answer with whatever they feel comfortable sharing.<br>
+1. **What Are You Working On**?
+Nice and broad, and each member can answer with whatever they feel comfortable sharing.
-2) **What Did You Learn at/since xyz**?<br>
-- Very often my groups are focused on similar goals, and lessons learnt by one member benefit all of us.<br>
+2. **What Did You Learn at/since xyz**?
+Very often my groups are focused on similar goals, and lessons learnt by one member benefit all of us.
-3) What action/result are your proud of?<br>
+3. What action/result are your proud of?
-4) **What Do You Need Help With**?<br>
+4. **What Do You Need Help With**?
 By having a specific question on the agenda, this helps take pressure of members who want to reach out to the group for help.

 **Optional**

-- Opportunity for the group.
+1. Opportunity for the group.
+2. #

 ### First meeting questions